bazzofx/notes/content/Blue Team/Email Security/Investigating Phishing.md

 ### Response Scenario
 If a user knows he clicked on a potential malicious link, or have entered credential on a phishing page, like the fake Authentication Microsoft pages that that can be done using [EvilGinx](https://github.com/kgretzky/evilginx2)
 ==The user must change its passwords and the session tokens must be revoked== This will invalidate all current logged-on sessions and revoking any authentication cookies that a potential #infostealer malware might have stolen.
+Read [[Web Browser Store Credentials]]
 - This is done in precaution, but one that is easy to act without causing a big impact.
 After user has change it's password we move to the **Investigative Scenario**